-Arts at the Airport is a 501(c)(3) nonprofit organization that is supported largely by the MNAA and through grants from the Metro Nashville Arts Commission and the Tennessee Arts Commission.
+Arts at the Airport is a 501(c)(3) nonprofit organization that is supported largely by BNA and through grants from the Metro Nashville Arts Commission and the Tennessee Arts Commission.

-The Arts at the Airport program is housed within the Community Affairs and Customer Service department of the MNAA.
-It is coordinated by a curator, administered by an Arts at the Airport specialist, and is governed by a 15-member Board of Directors.
+The Arts at the Airport program is housed within the Community Affairs, Arts and Events department of the BNA.
+It is overseen by a Curator, administered by an Airport Entertainment Coordinator, and governed by a 15-member Board of Directors.

 The award-winning Arts at the Airport program selects and presents works by local, regional, and national artists for the enjoyment and enrichment of Nashville International Airport's passengers and visitors.

-In addition, the Metropolitan Nashville Airport Authority offices house a large collection of original works.
+In addition, the BNA offices house a large collection of original works.
 The collection includes 239 pieces in various styles and media, including painting, sculpture, photography, printmaking and mixed media on paper.
 The collection was created to spotlight contemporary Tennessee artists, including some of the state's most acclaimed creators.

 Arts at the Airport is not limited to visual art.
 Because music is an integral part of Nashville, musical performances are located on stages in the passenger terminal.
 Performances feature a variety of musical styles including traditional and contemporary country, rhythm and blues, jazz, pop, gospel and bluegrass.
-The stages are located near the A/B meeter-greeter area, the C/D meeter-greeter area and in the Concourse C food and retail court (beyond security).
+The stages are located near the A/B Waiting Lounge, the C/D Waiting Lounge and in the Concourse C Food Court (beyond security).